Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 3. Enter a key for the product option in the *Key* field.

 4. Click the [SAVE] button.
     The new attribute is saved.
-It is automatically saved in the *DataHub* module with the *Related offers* data type and added to the *Set for POS Store ("Name of the store")* and the *POS base set* attribute sets.
+It is automatically saved in the *DataHub* module with the *Related offers* data type and added to the *POS base set* attribute set.
 Since the *POS base set* attribute set is inherited automatically to the *Set for POS Store ("Name of the store")* attribute sets, it is also available for each newly created store.

 5. If desired, add additional product options.